zsyed44/zsyed44/README.md

 🔹 🏥 CollectiCare: A full-stack application enabling health care workers to view and manage patient data at Health Care Camps

-🔹 🧠 ChatToDo: A personal scheduling tool, which uses mathematical equations and AI to reorganize a busy schedule
+🔹 💸 An employee payroll full-stack application to manage timesheets for a small local business

 🔹 📚 My Personal Portfolio